 So I wear clerics, I wear clergy collar, but I sit among the community with everyone else.
 And then liturgy means the work of the people, and yet we've relegated almost every part of the liturgy to the priest.
 It makes no sense.
 And so people walk in and they get to decide when they walk in if they want to do one of the jobs in the liturgy and they just grab that booklet.
 And so they can go, "Oh, I'm going to do the greeting" or "I'm going to do the prayer of the day" or "I'm going to say the Benediction or the post-Communion prayer or serve Communion."

 Nobody has to deem them worthy of it or good at it, and so the whole liturgy is led by within the community from the people who are there.
 I say the absolution, two out of the three Sundays I preach and I say most of the Eucharistic prayer, and other than that, nobody hears from me.
 We're anti-excellence, pro-participation is how we put it.
 We don't do anything really well, but we do it together.

-Ms. Tippett: Yeah.
-Um, You know, you talked about how when you were first getting piercings and tattoos, it wasn't all the rage.
+MS. TIPPETT: Yeah.
+You talked about how when you were first getting piercings and tattoos, it wasn't all the rage.
 Soccer moms didn't have them.
 We didn't have soccer moms then either.
 I have a daughter who has some piercings.
 And when I've gone with her to do that, to me the piercing parlors, they have this real sacramental feel to them.

 And I think that there's a — I mean, if we believe that Christianity is incarnational, it's important to pay attention to human bodies.
 And human bodies carry stories and some of us choose to carry those on the outside and not just on the inside.
 And I think that's what you see in a lot of tattooing and piercing.